 BMD has made some rather nice beginner Hammer tutorial videos:

 Scripting is the next most important part of your addon.
 It is divided into Lua scripting, and KeyValue scripting.
 I'm going to go ahead and redirect you to Noya's Beginner Scripting Guide, since it has essentially the same information that would go in this section.

 Now I'm going keep this short and sweet.
 I've already presented a ton of information for you to begin delving yourself into Dota 2 modding!
 Becoming good at Hammer mapping and good at Lua and KeyValue scripting will go a very long way in making successful, fun Dota 2 custom games.
-Please don't hesitate to ask questions in the #dota2modhelpdesk IRC channel or in the Questions subforum.
+Please don't hesitate to ask questions in the Moddota Discord channel.